StackTips

 spring.datasource.password=mypassword

-Auto-configuration helps developers reduce the number of errors caused due to misconfiguration and makes developers more productive.
+Auto-configuration helps developers reduce the number of errors caused due to misconfiguration and makes you more productive.

 The Dependency Injection(DI) is one of the core features of the Spring framework.
 This allows developers to write loosely coupled code that is easy to maintain and test.

-It is a software design pattern used in object-oriented programming, where the dependencies of a class are provided by an external entity rather than being created within the class itself.
-In other words, instead of a class creating its dependencies, those dependencies are "injected" into the class from outside.
+DI is a software design pattern used in object-oriented programming, where the dependencies of a class are provided by an external entity rather than being created within the class itself.
+In other words, instead of a class creating the object of its dependencies, those dependencies are "injected" into the class from outside.

-For developing web applications or Micro-services, you will be required to add multiple external libraries for your application.
-For example, if you want to have logging support, you would need Logback or Log4J dependency.
+While developing production-grade applications, we often require multiple external libraries.
+For example, if you want to implement logging, you would require Logback or Log4J dependency.

-• Direct: These are dependencies defined in your pom.xml or build.gradle file under the dependencies section.
+• Direct Dependency: These are dependencies defined in your pom.xml or build.gradle file under the dependencies section.

-• Transitive: These are dependencies that are dependencies of your direct dependencies.
+• Transitive Dependency: These are dependencies that are the dependencies of your direct dependencies.

 Starter dependencies are a set of convenient dependency descriptors that we can use to bootstrap our Spring boot applications.
 They contain a lot of pre-defined dependencies with a supported set of transitive dependencies.

-Spring Boot starters follow a similar naming pattern, e.g. spring-boot-starter-XYZ, where XYZ denotes a particular type of library.
+Spring Boot starter packages follow a similar naming pattern, e.g. spring-boot-starter-XYZ, where XYZ denotes a particular type of library.

 Here are some of the popular Spring Boot starter packages: